 - Try positions that reduce the force of gravity, which can intensify milk ejection.
 These positions include the side-lying position and football hold.

-It is normal for your breasts to become larger, heavier and tender when they begin making milk.
-When milk builds up breasts can feel very hard and painful, resulting in engorgement.
+It is normal for your breasts to become larger, heavier, and tender when they begin making milk.
+When milk builds up, breasts can feel very hard and painful, resulting in engorgement.
 It usually happens during the third to fifth day after giving birth.
-But it can happen at any time, especially if you have an oversupply of milk, orare not breastfeeding your baby or expressing your milk often enough.
+But it can happen at any time, especially if you have an oversupply of milk, are not breastfeeding your baby, or are not expressing your milk often enough.

 Engorgement can also cause: